adamczapla/adamczapla.github.io/_posts/2025-01-27-understanding-if-consteval-in-c++-a-better-alternative-to-is-constant-evaluated.md

 ---
 title: "Understanding 'if consteval' in C++: A Better Alternative to std::is_constant_evaluated()"
 date: 27-01-2025 12:00:00 +0100
-categories: [Programming, C++]
+categories: [Compile time, Programming]
-tags: [c++, if-consteval, is-constant-evaluated, constexpr, consteval, compile-time, static-analysis, consteval-functions]
+tags: [c++, c++23, if-consteval, is-constant-evaluated, constexpr, consteval, compile-time, static-analysis, consteval-functions]
 description: "A detailed exploration of 'if consteval' and its advantages over std::is_constant_evaluated() in C++."
 ---